CMiC Analytics: Catalog Builder - Data Sources

 Editing Folders

-Screenshot of Edit Data Sources screen with folder in data source enabled.
+Screenshot of Edit Data Source screen with Folder panel displayed.

 To edit a folder, click it, and use the Property pane on the right to edit it.